scroggic/ember-engines/README.md

 Testing an Engine is (as to be expected) basically like testing an addon crossed with an application.
 I'm going to assume you know how to test an application and will instead focus on the addon portion of that statement.

 Addon's are tested with a "dummy" application.
-This application can mock out an environment and inputs for the addon to use in order to verify it's behavior in a real context.
-The setup is relatively straightforward, inside the `tests` directory for the addon there will be a `dummy` directory that has a structure just like an Ember application (with some things elided).
+This application can mock out an environment and inputs for the addon to use in order to verify its behavior in a real context.
+The setup is relatively straightforward: inside the `tests` directory for the addon there will be a `dummy` directory that has a structure just like an Ember application (with some things elided).
 From there you can use the addon and test it just like you would in a normal application.

 Similarly, Engines are tested by mounting them into a dummy application and then testing them as you would a normal application.
 Then, obviously, any unit and integration tests will work as normal (since they are isolated to begin with).
 It's worth noting that any dependencies your engine has will need to be fulfilled in some capacity by the dummy app.